iconify/documentation/documents/pages/implementations/svg-framework/index.md

 ## Usage

-Adding icons to HTML is very simple:
+Adding icons to HTML document is very simple:

 Add script tag to include Iconify SVG framework.
 You can add it in head section (before `[tag]</head>`) or at the end of page before `[tag]</body>`: